lexa-zxc/viteverst/README.md

 - **Lightning-fast** development, instant Hot Reload
 - **@@include support** - work with components without frameworks
+- **Slots system** - pass HTML blocks to components like in Vue/React
 - **Path aliases** (@scss, @js, @img) - no more confusion with ../../../../
 - **Automatic optimization** of images, CSS, and JS
 - **Adaptive REM system** - build responsive websites without media queries for any resolution